 If you are planning to visit our nation's capital, you may request a tour by filling out the secure web form below as soon as you know your travel plans.
-You may also contact my Tour Coordinator, Zeenath Hussain, in my district office at (586) 498-7122 or (248) 968-2025.
+You may also contact my Tour Coordinator, Stephanie Mulka in my Washington D.C. office at (202) 225-4961.

 Reservations are made on a first come, first served basis and are very limited, especially during the peak tourist season of May through August and around holidays.
 I suggest you contact my office at least six to eight weeks prior to your trip.

 Additionally, we have brochures, tour information and maps for the greater Washington D.C. area and its many attractions.

 There are several options to book a tour of the Capitol.
 You now have the option to book a Capitol Guide Service led tour directly on the new Capitol web page: www.visitthecapitol.gov.

 If you prefer a tour given by one of my trained staff members, please select the United States Capitol option on the online form and we will be pleased to assist you.